gwenf/addiction-recovery/README.md

 # Addiction Recovery

-App to support people recovering from addiction
+App to support people recovering from addiction with community and gamification elements.

 Currently building the MVP version of this application.